Do you travel or vacation? It’s a simple question… do you like to just chill? Or to adventure?

 To vacate is simply to change location, to vacate your home setting, change your scenery, to stop your routine, and get away to rest your mind and body in whatever pursuit, active or passive, that you choose.
 To eat with abandon, to drink before 5pm, to enjoy a lounge chair or hours at the beach.
 To dine out and go dancing.
 That’s a classic vacation…

 To Travel is different than merely to vacate your normal patterns and place.
 To travel is to indulge your senses in a completely new environment, to explore, to be active in your adventure – sail, bike, hike, boat, ski, walk, dive.
 To learn new cultures and languages in your travels, to meet locals in a location that is brand new and foreign to you.
-To attempt to communicate in another language, order wine in France, savor the perfect cappuccino at a Venetian cafe in Italy, drink cerveza in Mexico, to ski the steeps of the Canadian Rockies, or venture off-piste with a ski guide in the Alps … these are travels that take you out of your place, and perhaps – out of your comfort zone.
+To attempt to communicate in another language, order wine in France, savor the perfect cappuccino at a Venetian cafe in Italy, drink cerveza in Mexico, bike along ancient canals, ski the steeps of the Canadian Rockies, or venture off-piste with a ski guide in the Alps … these are travels that take you out of your place, and perhaps – out of your comfort zone.

 Boarding a Cruise ship in the Caribbean, you unpack once, enjoy three meals a day prepared for you, sip drinks made for you on deck by the pool, arrive at cool new ports each day, but you don’t have to drive, park or plan it.
 Do as much or as little as you choose, a true vacation at sea.

 Flying to Spain, to tour the magnificent Gaudi architecture of Barcelona, then driving in to the Pyrenees for skiing at Spain’s biggest ski resort – Baqueira Beret.